isaacHagoel/svelte-dnd-action/README.md

 ##### Keyboard support

 -   Tab into a dnd container to get a description and instructions
 -   Tab into an item and press the _Space_/_Enter_ key to enter dragging-mode.
 The reader will tell the user a drag has started.
+If the zone supplies `onActivate`, _Enter_ is handed to your app instead and only _Space_ starts a drag.
 -   Use the _arrow keys_ while in dragging-mode to change the item's position in the list (down and right are the same, up and left are the same).
 The reader will tell the user about position changes.
 -   Tab to another dnd container while in dragging-mode in order to move the item to it (the item will be moved to it when it gets focus).
 The reader will tell the user that item was added to the new list.
 -   Press _Space_/_Enter_ key while focused on an item, or the _Escape_ key anywhere to exit dragging mode.
 The reader will tell the user that they are no longer dragging.